What is Barrett Esophagus (BE, metaplasia)? Is endoscopic screening and surveillance for BE necessary?

 2012 ASGE Guidelines Endoscopic Management Strategies for Barrett Esophagus

-If surveillance is elected, perform EGD every 3 to 5 years with 4-quadrant biopsies every 2 cm.
+Nondysplastic Barrett’s esophagus | Consider no surveillance.
+If surveillance is elected, perform EGD every 3 to 5 years with 4-quadrant biopsies every 2 cm. | Consider endoscopic ablation in select cases. |

-Perform surveillance EGD every year, 4-quadrant biopsies every 1 to 2 cm.
+Low-grade dysplasia | Confirm with expert GI pathologist.
+Repeat EGD in 6 months to confirm LGD.
+Perform surveillance EGD every year, 4-quadrant biopsies every 1 to 2 cm. | Consider endoscopic resection or ablation. |

-Consider surveillance EGD every 3 months in select patients, 4-quadrant biopsies every 1 cm.
+High-grade dysplasia | Confirm with expert GI pathologist.
+Consider surveillance EGD every 3 months in select patients, 4-quadrant biopsies every 1 cm. | Consider endoscopic resection or mucosal ablation.
+Consider EUS for local staging and lymphadenopathy.
+Consider surgical resection. |

 EGD, esophagogastroduodenoscopy; EUS, endoscopic ultrasound; GI, gastrointestinal; LGD, low-grade dysplasia.

-Workup once EAC is identified while performing endoscopic surveillance for Barrett Esophagus
+Workup once EAC is identified while performing endoscopic surveillance for Barrett Esophagus?

 Once EAC is confirmed by an expert GI pathologist, staging of the cancer is performed with a computed tomography (CT) scan, preferably with integrated positron emission tomography, to evaluate for the presence of metastatic disease.
 Next, patients without evidence of metastatic disease by CT would undergo EUS for regional staging to provide detailed images of the esophageal masses and their relationship within the structure of the esophageal wall.
 EUS with fine-needle aspiration (FNA) can also be used for lymph node staging.
 Finally, depending on the stage of the cancer, the patient should be referred to oncology, radiation oncology, or surgery for treatment.
 The use of endoluminal stenting may be considered.